-Claire is a registered music therapist with over 20 years’ experience working with children, young people and adults with diverse needs.
-She currently divides her time between teaching, research, clinical work and clinical supervision.
+Claire is ARU's Lead for Music Therapy and Course Leader for our MA Music Therapy and MA Dramatherapy.
+She is a registered music therapist with over 20 years’ experience working with children, young people and adults with diverse needs, and currently divides her time between teaching, research, clinical work and clinical supervision.
 She is a member of Cambridge Institute for Music Therapy Research (CIMTR).

 Claire currently teaches on all modules for MA Music Therapy and MA Dramatherapy.

 New Zealand Lottery Community Sector Research Grant (2009 – 2010) to undertake a collaborative Action Research Project (Collaborative goal setting and reviewing in music therapy for children with special needs: An action research project to improve practice and measure efficacy) at the Raukatauri Music Therapy Centre, Auckland, New Zealand.

 Molyneux, C., Hardy, T., Lin, Y-T., McKinnon, K., Merchant, H., Smith, R. & Odell-Miller, H. (2021).
 Still Together in Sound: narratives from online music therapy with people with dementia and their companions during lockdown.
 Journal of Music, Health and Wellbeing.